Backpacking the Long Path

 Shawangunk Ridge Trail

-The Shawangunk Ridge Trail (SRT), which is part of the Long Path system, begins at the Appalachian Trail in High Point State Park, 0.50 miles from the High Point Shelter and where the Monument Trail crosses the Appalachian Trail.
+The Shawangunk Ridge Trail (SRT), blue blaze and part of the Long Path system, begins at the Appalachian Trail (AT) in High Point State Park, 0.60 miles from the High Point Shelter and where the Monument Trail crosses the AT.
 The SRT and Monument Trail, which are co-aligned for the next 1.50 miles, turn right and in about 0.50 miles pass High Point Monument.
 Cross the parking lot and follow the SRT north.
 1.50 miles from the AT, the SRT leaves the Monument Trail and turns left, paralleling the eastern edge of Cedar Swamp on a woods road.
+The SRT soon turns right and crosses the Cedar Swamp on a boardwalk.
+Thereafter the trail climbs to the ridge, crosses the Monument Trail, and heads north into New York State.

 SECTION G-1